photoprism/photoprism-docs/docs/developer-guide/setup.md

 ### Step 2: Launch Your Local Development Environment

-Pull the latest Docker images and then launch the pre-configured build environment we provide to have an isolated development container pre-installed with all the tools you might need, including the latest version of Go, NodeJS, and NPM:[^2]
+Pull the latest Docker images and then launch the pre-configured build environment we provide to have an isolated development container pre-installed with all the tools you might need, including the latest versions of Go, NodeJS, and NPM:[^2]

 ```
 make docker-build